gerhardf1/F3F-Timer/README.md

 The App "F3FTimerRemoteSwitch" is running on Android mobilephones and can be used instead of piCAMTracker to manually produce "Turn" signals on Base A or B.

 # News
+* 2024-06-01: added some informations in case of range problems
 * 2024-01-14: F3FTimer V0.10 released:
   * mode "F3B-Speed" remove because of new F3B-Timer (https://github.com/gerhardf1/F3B-Timer)
 * 2023-03-12: F3FTimer V0.9 released: